 NOVUS is the county’s online tax, property, and assessment information database.
 Use NOVUS to view property listings and tax information.

-Tax ID numbers and PIN numbers are two different ID numbers placed on each parcel in the county.
+Tax ID numbers and PIN numbers are two different parcel identification numbers placed on each parcel in the county.
 Your PIN is a 23 digit number, while tax ID numbers are between 1 and 5 digits.
 Get a detailed explanation of how these PIN numbers are derived.

 After a deed is recorded in the Register of Deeds office, it will move to the office of the Real Property Lister where the ownership and documentation will be updated in NOVUS.

 When a parcel is either split or combined with another parcel, the Real Property Lister assigns new Tax ID and PIN number(s), adds in all appropriate ownership, documents, and basic listing information, and then sends to the assessor to add on assessment values.
-GIS mapping is also updated; please note that updates to the GIS Web Map after NOVUS is updated are not immediate.
-Please see our guides on each, plus supplementary FAQ and electronic real estate transfer return (eRETR) guides from our Register of Deeds office:
+NOVUS is updated first, then parcel boundary updates are reflected on the GIS Web Map.

 - Parcel Merges/Combinations